 There has been much controversy over the lack of acknowledgement of Claudette Colvin over the years.

-While she has said that she is not angry over the lack of recognition, it has had an impact on her over the years.
-She once refused to record a video when approached by the curate of the Rosa Parks Museums stating “They’ve already called it the Rosa Parks museum, so they’ve already made up their minds what the story is.”
+While she has said that she is not angry over the lack of recognition, it has impacted her over the years.
+She once refused to record a video when approached by the curate of the Rosa Parks Museums, stating, “They’ve already called it the Rosa Parks Museum, so they’ve already made up their minds what the story is.”

-Her family has challenged many places, such as the Smithsonian Museum in order to get her story better included into the narrative.
-It is their thought that without Colvin and the other plaintiffs in 1956, it’s probable that the Montgomery movement toward better Civil Rights would have continued to stagnate.
-Perhaps, even, they suppose, it might have greatly affected the prominence of people like Rosa Parks and Martin Luther King, Jr.
+Her family has challenged many places, such as the Smithsonian Museum, to get her story better included in the narrative.
+They thought that without Colvin and the other plaintiffs in 1956, it’s probable that the Montgomery movement toward better Civil Rights would have continued to stagnate.
+Perhaps, even, they suppose, it might have significantly affected the prominence of people like Rosa Parks and Martin Luther King, Jr.

 Notable moments of Legacy and Recognition